Qiyiiii/py_g22/README.md

 3. Geographic distance: Calculated using the Haversine distance formula, which determines the distance between two points on the Earth's surface based on latitude and longitude.
 We have used numpy to vectorize this calculation.
 4. Age difference: The absolute value of the age difference between our user and potential matches.

 Each potential match receives a score for each factor.
 These scores are normalized using sklearn's MinMaxScaler() before being combined.
 The factors are weighted so that the maximum combined score is 1.00.
 By default, similarity, distance, and age are weighted at 0.4, 0.4, and 0.2, respectively.
 In chill 2.0, users can adjust these weights according to their preferences.
+Users rate the importance of each factor between 1 and 10, so these values are normalized before being used in the matching algorithm

 In chill 2.0, an additional bonus/penalty is applied to the overall score.
 If a potential match has already liked the user, their score is increased by 0.2.
 If they have already disliked the user, their score is decreased by 0.2.
 This increases the chances of our user getting a match.
+The maximum possible score is 1.2.

 The user ID of the individual with the highest overall score is returned as the recommended match.

 ## [Frontend content](https://github.com/Qiyiiii/py_g22/tree/main/matchapp/app)
 ### html files are stored in [here](https://github.com/Qiyiiii/py_g22/tree/main/matchapp/app/templates) under template directory